Photo by Marc Szeglat from nsplash

 Getting a GP who also got migraines was a migraine-game-changer.
 My GP said, contrary to popular opinion, you don’t need super-powerful drugs to treat migraine.
 All you need is relatively mild painkillers (paracetamol, for example) plus something to treat the nausea and settle the stomach.

 One of many reasons headache and migraine are hard to treat is difficulty in diagnosis.
-Tension type headache (TTH) and migraine have overlapping symptoms, and you can get both types.
-But they typically require different treatment.
-However, nausea and light sensitivity are symptoms typical of migraine – but not TTH.
+Tension type headache (TTH) and migraine have overlapping symptoms, and you can get both types, but they typically require different treatment.
+However, nausea and light sensitivity are symptoms typical of migraine - but not TTH.

 Just to ensure migraine diagnosis isn’t easy, migraine-nausea isn’t always detectable.
 But - and here’s the point - even low levels of nausea can prevent oral painkillers being absorbed by the stomach.
 And, obviously, if they can’t be absorbed, they can’t work (hence the melt-in-your-mouth treatments, although I personally haven’t found those to be effective).